 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall May 1st X
+Fall 11/1 11/30 By 5/1 6/1

-Winter n/a
+Winter

-Spring November 1 X
+Spring

-Summer n/a
+Summer

+- D10.
+Does an open admission policy, if reported, apply to transfer students? \square Yes \square No - D11.
+Describe additional requirements for transfer admission, if applicable:

+Course requirements include: A) Two UC-transferable college courses (3 semester or 4-5 quarter units each) in English composition and B) One UC-transferable college course (3 semester or 4-5 quarter units) in mathematical concepts and quantitative reasoning and C) Four UC-transferable college courses (3 semester or 4-5 quarter units each) chosen from at least 2 subject areas: arts and humanities, social and behavioral sciences, physical and biological sciences.

+Transfer Credit Policies

+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: C (2.0) in UC-transferable course - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution:

+Number: 105 Unit type: Quarter hours

+D14.
+Maximum number of credits or courses that may be transferred from a four-year institution:

+Number: 135 Unit type: Quarter hours

-D10.
-Does an open admission policy, if reported, apply to transfer students?
-D11 .
-Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: $\underline{C}$ D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 90 Unit type D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: $\underline{\mathbf{n/a}}$ D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 D17.
-Describe other transfer credit policies: VCU only accepts transfer credits from institutions that have regional accreditation status.
-Additionally, while there is no limit to the number of credits we accept, in practice, we usually only apply a maximum of 90 credits from outside of the institution
+- D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 75 - D17.
+Describe other transfer credit policies:

+UCSC does not accept students in senior standing, i.e., students who have completed 90 UC-transferable semester (135 quarter units) or more from a combination of 2-year and 4-year institutions (senior standing).
+Students with all credits from community colleges are not affected by this limit because UC grants a maximum of 70 semester (105 quarter) units in transfer units from community college.